 • Powdered cinnamon and icing sugar for dusting

-Preparation: How to make fried milk
+Elaboration: How to make fried milk

 2. Next, we set it aside and reserve it, letting it infuse for a few minutes.

-5. Grease the mold or source* that we are going to use with a little vegetable oil, and cover it with transparent film (we cover the entire bottom and walls with the film, to make it easier to remove the cuts from the mold later).
+5. Grease the mold or dish* that we are going to use with a little vegetable oil, and cover it with transparent film (we cover the entire bottom and walls with the film, to make it easier to remove the cuts from the mold later).

 6. Pour the cream into the mold and spread, so that the surface is as smooth as possible.
-Cover with a transparent film flush with the cream, so that it does not create a crust, and let it cool completely.
+We cover with a transparent film flush with the cream, so that it does not create a crust, and let it cool completely.
 Then we will put it in the refrigerator for several hours (2 or 3 minimum), or even until the next day.

 GRADES (*):

-Revol Porcelain Round Plate and Mineral B Iron Skillet De Buyer
+Round Revol Porcelain Plate and Mineral B De Buyer Iron Skillet

 Comments